Last Updated: May 7, 2024

 Molecular Biology of Familial LCAT Deficiency

 The LCAT gene is located on chromosome 16q22.1 and is composed of 6 exons that encode a 440 amino acid precursor protein.
 Expression of the LCAT is nearly exclusive to the liver.
-More than 80 mutations in the LCAT gene have been identified FLD and FED patients.
+More than 80 mutations in the LCAT gene have been identified in FLD and FED patients.

 Clinical Features of Familial LCAT Deficiency (FLD and FED)